 The status of any strategies for the bureau in North America is unclear.
-The development of specific strategies for the USA and Canada respectively was pledged in the 201461.
-However, OFMDFM officials subsequently referred to production of a single North America strategy.62 In any case, none of these strategy documents are currently publicly available.
+The development of specific strategies for the USA and Canada respectively was pledged in the 2014.
+However, OFMDFM officials subsequently referred to production of a single North America strategy.
+In any case, no strategy documents are currently publicly available.